Enbrel Powder for injection (psoriasis, eczema and other scaly skin treatments (retinoid and topical medicines))

 Auto-injector (Solution for injection):

-The Enbrel Auto-injector is supplied in a kit containing four single-dose pre-filled glass syringes, each housed in a plastic Auto-injector.
+The Enbrel Auto-injector is supplied in a kit containing either one or four single-dose pre-filled glass syringes, each housed in a plastic Auto-injector.
 The needle cap of the Auto-injector contains dry natural rubber (a derivative of latex).
 Each syringe contains 50 mg of etanercept in 1 mL of Enbrel solution.
-Four alcohol swabs are also provided in the kit.
+One alcohol swab is provided for each Auto-injector in the kit.

 Powder for injection: